Urged To Take A Christmas Break

 “Yes,” one of the Magi spoke, answering the children from atop a camel.

 At the Magi’s direction, the camels lowered themselves to the ground.
 The Magi dismounted from their position.
 Seeing the children clad in untypical attire, they inquired about learning more about them.

 “Hello, there,” one said.
 “My name is Caspar.
 And what’s your name?”

 “Casper?”
 Jessi asked, curious.

 “No, we’re not,” Timothy spoke up.
 “We’ve come from a long way, too.
 A place so far from here, you probably have not heard of it.
 My name is Timothy.
-This is my best friend Jessi.”
+She is my best friend, Jessi.”